Dan-Boat/pyClimat/README.md

 - Oxygen isotope in precipitatiom comparsion plot
 ![Europe_d18Op](./img/img1.png)

+### Package structure
+- _**pyclimat.data**_ loads the climate model output (mostly the long-term means), however, xarray.open_dataset can be used to read data and use the other utilities
+- _**pyclimat.analysis**_ is used for data analysis such as means, anomalies, EOF analysis and extraction of some section of the data
+- _**pyclimat.plot**_ features many plotting functionalities such as spatial maps, profiles and scatter points (check the examples or the associated research papers for more hints)

 ### To do
 - Structure the modules in classes for easy scripting
 - Update the documentation for all the functions